 The waterway has been artificially straightened into a drain (Buayanyup Drain) for several kilometres before the river meets Geographe Bay at Abbey Beach.
 A number of on-stream dams occur on the river.
 Since 2000, the mean annual flow for the Buayanup River is 28GL/yr of a total of 203GL/yr for the waterways of the Geographe catchment.

 The Department of Water and Environmental Regulation has been monitoring the water quality of the Buayanyup River fortnightly since 2006.
-Data from 2008-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from 2008-2017 is presented in the table below.
 The data shows total nitrogen concentrations to be consistently above water quality targets.
 Total phosphorus concentrations have remained below the water quality target of 0.1mg/L. The export of phosphorus is likely to be reduced by the heavy soils in the catchment.